Dario Gradi: Alleged involvement in UK football sexual abuse scandal

 The FA's 700-page Sheldon report was published on 17 March 2021, identifying failures to act adequately on complaints or rumours of sexual abuse at eight professional clubs including Crewe.
 Considering whether senior club people knew about Bennell, Sheldon concluded they had not received specific reports of abuse (a conclusion also reached by Cheshire constabulary).
 However, Norman Rowlinson, John Bowler and Hamilton Smith had discussed concerns about inappropriate behaviour; "... during Bennell's time at the Club, there were rumours circulating about [Bennell] and his sexual interest in children which were heard by some of the Club's staff, including Dario Gradi."
 The club "should have done more to check on the well-being of the boys", Sheldon said.
 Regarding the Chelsea allegations, Sheldon could not decide whether Gradi had informed the club's acting manager, Ron Suart, of concerns raised at a meeting with the player's father, but, either way, Sheldon said Gradi's or Suart's responses were inadequate.
 The FA's CEO Mark Bullingham said Gradi was "effectively banned for life" from football; the FA legal director said it was "for safeguarding reasons" but that was "as far as we can go".
 Child abuse survivors charity The Offside Trust called for Gradi to be stripped of his MBE, and for the Professional Footballers' Association and Football Hall of Fame to revoke other honours.
+Gradi was stripped of his MBE in August 2023, following a professional disbarment.

 On 19 March 2021, Gradi apologised, saying: "I wish to express my deepest sympathy for the survivors and their families.
 I sincerely and personally regret that the harm being caused to these young people was not discovered at the time.
 I apologise for not recognising any signs of abuse at the time."
-He also asserted that he had not been banned from all football-related activity - "this is not the case" he said.
+He also asserted that he had not been banned from all football-related activity – "this is not the case" he said.
 "I am suspended indefinitely from certain specified activities with players under the age of 18 years and whilst I do not agree with it, I understand how the decision was arrived at."

 Managerial statistics

-1Gradi was absent from his post between 22 September and 17 October 2003, due to heart surgery.
+1Gradi was absent from his post between 22 September and 17 October 2003, because of heart surgery.
 Assistant manager Neil Baker took charge of the team for this period (P6, W0, D1, L5).